Toroidal compactifications of the moduli spaces of Drinfeld modules: Adic spaces, formal schemes, and formal moduli

-\begin{sbpara} For the proof of \ref{bigLa}, we may assume that $T$ is invertible in $\cO_S^+$.
+\begin{sbpara} We begin the proof of \ref{bigLa}.
+We may assume that $T$ is invertible in $\cO_S^+$.
 In fact, $S$ is covered by the open subspaces $S'$ and $S''$ such that $T$ is invertible on $\cO^+_{S'}$ and $T-1$ is invertible on $\cO^+_{S''}$.
 On $S''$, we can argue replacing $T-1$ by $T$.